iamankan/Film-Restoration/data/README.md

 The first slice for the film ID:`001` looks like this:
 <div style="text-align:center"><img src="media/images/001_slice000_labelled.jpg" /></div>

 The image is labelled.
 The white part of the film is the emulsion, which is responsible for the images formed after developing the film negative.
+The rest black part is air.
+So, in CT-scan, the darker part is air and the brighter part is the one where X-ray has been absorbed.

 ### Analysis of a slice